Wonderful Christmas DIYs for Extra Special Holidays

 Make a banner for your fireplace or home entrance

 If a wreath seems like a bit of a stretch, you can simplify your DIY and make a banner instead.
 All you need is a thick string, some cute small wooden clippers and paper in different colours.
 Then draw the letters and shapes you need, cut them out and attach them to a different coloured square piece of paper and simply clip those to the string and hang it up.

 Homemade Christmas tree ornaments

 Why buy Christmas tree ornaments when you can create your own with your friends, partner, or kids?
 Imagine how much fun would the process be, not to mention who excited will the craftsmen be to see the ornament that they made on the Christmas tree.
 You can take advantage of what nature has to offer and use pine cones, assemble them using glue and add some glitter to give it the bling-bling factor!
-Second, you can use no longer needed books and newspapers, rip-off the pages and make them into a ball using glue.
+Second, you can use no longer-needed books and newspapers, rip off the pages and make them into a ball using glue.
 Remember to add a string, then add some color and glitter and you have your very own Christmas ornaments.
-This is perfect there’s little children in your family as the ornaments will not break if they accidentally fall to the floor.
+This is perfect there are little children in your family as the ornaments will not break if they accidentally fall to the floor.

 Mason Candle Jars